ucsd-cse12-w19/ucsd-cse12-w19.github.io/pa3/index.md

 The search algorithm we will use was presented in class, and is rewritten here:

+**NOTE: This changed from the initial version, and the `mark the neighbor as visited` step was moved into the inner loop**

 ```
 initialize wl to be a new empty worklist (stack _or_ queue)
 add the start square to wl